Spiking Neural Network Architecture Search: A Survey: Challenges and Future Directions

-Simultaneously optimizing architectures and hyperparameters could lessen human bias and yield more robust solutions, especially under few-shot learning or meta-learning conditions \cite{he2021automl,liu2020labels}.
+Joint optimization of architectures and hyperparameters could lessen human bias and yield more robust solutions, especially under few-shot learning or meta-learning conditions \cite{he2021automl,liu2020labels}.
 There is also growing interest in architectures resilient to adversarial attacks \cite{elsken2019neural}, multi-task learning, and multi-objective optimization that accounts for both performance and resource efficiency \cite{elsken2019neural}.

-In parallel, research on hardware constraints in SNNaS has remained limited, often defaulting to von Neumann architectures despite memory walls and other performance bottlenecks \cite{benmeziane2021comprehensive}.
-Co-optimizing SNN architectures with emerging paradigms—such as in-memory computing, quantization, and pruning—could provide far more bio-plausible and efficient solutions \cite{jiang2020device,benmeziane2021comprehensive,aliyev2025exploring}.
-Finally, most SNNaS methods still focus on a single, universal architecture rather than tailoring designs for specific hardware devices, suggesting future work in building device-targeted or co-explored solutions \cite{benmeziane2021comprehensive}.
+In parallel, hardware awareness in SNNaS remains limited.
+Many methods implicitly assume von Neumann execution models, overlooking memory bottlenecks and the constraints of neuromorphic systems \cite{benmeziane2021comprehensive}.
+Co-optimizing SNN architectures with emerging hardware-oriented paradigms such as in-memory computing, quantization, and pruning could enable more efficient and biologically plausible solutions \cite{jiang2020device, benmeziane2021comprehensive, aliyev2025exploring}.
+Many existing SNNaS methods target a single “universal” architecture rather than exploring device-specific designs, highlighting the need for hardware-targeted or co-explored SNNaS frameworks \cite{benmeziane2021comprehensive}.